acgetchell/mundus-atrox/src/journals/twenty-seventh.md

 Round 3

-1. *CoralKing* hits the earth creature with his staff of striking and does 7 HP damage.
+1. *CoralKing* hits the earth creature with his Staff of Striking and does 7 HP damage.
 2. *Viker* redirects her sunbeam to hit all 3 earth creatures and avoid doing damage to the Vampire while it’s frightened.
 She does 30 HP damage to each of them.
 3. I cast blinding smite and hit the closest earth creature twice, doing 50 HP damage.

 Round 4

-1. *CoralKing* uses shadow step to get advantage on hitting an earth creature.
+1. *CoralKing* uses Shadow Step to get advantage on hitting an earth creature.
 He does 36 HP damage, killing it.
 2. *Viker* does 28 HP damage on a creature, killing it.
 3. I hit the remaining creature and do 44 HP, killing it.
 All that remains is the Vampire.

 Round 5

-1. *CoralKing* shadow steps behind the Vampire and hits it twice with his staff of striking for 39 HP damage.
+1. *CoralKing* Shadow Steps behind the Vampire and hits it twice with his Staff of Striking for 39 HP damage.
 He is angry now and hisses at *CoralKing*.
 2. *Viker* hits the Vampire for 30 HP damage.
 3. I miss both of my hits.
 4. The Vampire moves out of the sunlight and turns into mist.
 We can still see the mist.